 Philip Francis Lutzenkirchen became a household name during his football career at Auburn, but his impact and legacy extended well beyond his days on the gridiron.
 As a loving brother, son, friend and devout follower of Christ, he impacted his communities in many ways through service, leadership, mentorship and genuine compassion.
 Established in Philip’s memory, the PFL (Prepared For Life) Character Scholarship program equips outstanding young people with the tools and lessons he or she needs to leave a lasting and profound legacy through mentor development, education and scholarship.

-To become eligible, students who have signed the 43 Key Seconds Safe Driving Pledge will be asked to submit an essay (between 500-750 words) describing how they have been impacted by their experience with the Lutzie 43 Foundation and how they have applied the safe driving habits to their lives.
+To become eligible, students who have signed the 43 Key Seconds Safe Driving Pledge and completed the 43 Lessons to Legacy, What Legacy Are You Leaving Curriculum or the Safe Guarding Your Legacy Curriculum, will be asked to submit four essays (between 500-750 words) describing how they have been impacted by their experience with the Lutzie 43 Foundation and how they have applied the safe driving habits to their lives.
+Applicants must submit an official transcript, resume and mentor letter of recommendation as a PDF in the application or emailed to [email protected].
 Applicants to the Lutzie 43 Foundation Scholarship Program must meet the following minimum criteria:

-Applicants must sign the 43 Key Seconds safe driving pledge and must apply within two years of signing the safe driving pledge or applicants need to re-sign pledge.
+Applicants must sign the 43 Key Seconds safe driving pledge.
+You must apply within two years of signing the safe driving pledge or applicants need to re-sign pledge.

 Interested students must complete the application and submit the written essay electronically along with a current, complete transcript of grades.
 Transcripts must be official documents and may be attached to the email.
 Grade reports are not acceptable.
 Applicants may request their school send the transcript directly to the Lutzie 43 Foundation.
+Applicants are also required to submit a resume.
 Applications and essays are evaluated on the information supplied; therefore, answer all questions as completely as possible.
-Incomplete applications or applications without an essay may not be considered.
-While the Lutzie 43 Foundation will make all reasonable efforts to maintain the confidentiality of all submitted information, the foundation cannot be responsible for any breach of confidentiality resulting from electronic transmittal of the application and related documents.
+Incomplete applications or applications without an essay will not be considered.
 Applications will be reviewed by board members and associates of the foundation as deemed appropriate by the foundation.
 The foundation will not be responsible for returning or disposing of any materials provided by the applicant.

 Mentor Letters of Recommendation:

-Applicants must sign the 43 Key Seconds Safe Driving Pledge within two years of their application submission.
-Additionally, the application requires a mentor letter of recommendation.
+The application requires a mentor letter of recommendation.
 Applicants are responsible for collecting and submitting all required information.
-An applicant mentor letter of recommendation should be from a teacher, coach, mentor, clergy or other adult figure in the applicant’s life.
+An applicant mentor letter of recommendation should be from a teacher, coach, mentor, clergy or other adult figures in the applicant’s life.
 The letter may not come from a parent or relative to the applicant.